What is it?

 There are several considerations for selection.
 One of the considerations is prior work experience in a law office, which is important to the NBLC because it operates like a law firm.
 Students with law office experience have the advantage of diving right into matters without having to adapt to a law firm environment.
 Other considerations include no major commitments to extracurricular organizations such as Law Review, Mock Trial, Moot Court, ADR or other competitions.
 Preference may be given to 3Ls who have completed pre-requisites and who will not have another opportunity to enroll in the clinic.

-The Fall 2017 application period is open from now until May 15.
-If all slots are not filled, applications submitted after May 15 will be considered until August 11.
+Applications will be accepted on a rolling basis until all spots are filled, with a deadline of August 10, 2020 for the fall semester.
 Applicants may be required to be interviewed by the supervising attorney of the clinic before a final selection is made.

 Please register for any other courses you are interested in taking, as you are not guaranteed a slot in the clinic once you apply.
 If you are accepted, you can then add/drop units as needed.
 Do not waitlist yourself for the class.
 Visit Nonprofit + Business Law Clinic for more information.